kkblackmun/ML.Project.ecs171/README.md

 We will assess if data augmentation is necessary, but we are planning on initially implementing pixel normalization and resolution  reduction.

 ## First Model and Performing Preprocessing

 We continued forward by developing a CNN model that operates on rescaled image data, where the pixels were normalized per their RGB pixel colors.

 Our first model is a CNN that consists of a rescaling layer, five complexity reduction layers (MaxPooling2D- one after the rescaling and each convolutional layer), four convolutional layers, and three dense layers.
 As visible in our Jupyter Notebook, the training and “validation” graphs refer to the training accuracy and loss between our training set and a separate subset for testing.

 It has been labeled as validation, but it is a separate set from the training and was used to test the efficacy of the neural net.
-As one can tell from the graphs, since our model is increasing in complexity, but our accuracy is about 50% (random chance equivalent), and our loss is significantly higher than our training loss: the information suggests that our model may be currently overfit to our training data.
-We will adjust for this by creating another model- and potentially increasing more preprocessing in regards to decreasing the resolutions so we can improve speed and increase the layers in the model.
+As one can tell from the graphs, since our model is increasing in complexity, but our accuracy is about 50% (random chance equivalent), and our loss is significantly higher than our training loss: the information suggests that since our model is maintaining a steady 50% loss, the model's failings may be accredited to not enough training data.
+We will adjust for this by performing data augmentation on our current images (blurring the images, rotating the images, etc), running it through our current model, and creating another model if necessary.